frxangelz/addmefast/README.md

 - if you use instagram account to gain points, YOU HAVE TO LOGOUT AND LOGIN AGAIN (INSTAGRAM ACCOUNT RELOGIN)

 How to use and Demo : https://www.youtube.com/watch?v=_DTZEEoTzZk

+if you have any questions please leave a comment on youtube :)

 I really hope for your support by subscribing to my youtube channel : https://www.youtube.com/channel/UCqRqvw9n7Lrh79x3dRDOkDg